 If you give the scammer your details, they can use them to steal your identity and your money.

 - contact the business independently to check whether the call or message is genuine.

 To learn more, visit the Phishing page on the Scamwatch website.

 To watch videos of real scam stories, view our Real stories page.

-Stay informed and protect yourself from online scams
+Online scams - stay informed and protect yourself

 See how scam savvy you are by taking our online scams quiz.

 Keep these tips in mind when you are online:

 - Watch out for unsolicited emails or phone calls from scammers pretending to be from a government agency, bank or other well-known organisation, saying you owe money.
 Scammers often threaten that if you do not pay immediately, a warrant will be issued for your arrest.
 Check with the organisation by contacting them directly.
 For more information, view our Threat-based scams page.

 - Be wary of online sellers offering goods and well-known brands at extremely low prices.
 For more information, view our Online selling scams page.